solita/solita.github.com/_posts/2020-xx-xx-centralised-schema-management-microservices.md

 As I said above, in our project ([Velho](https://vayla.fi/hankkeet/digitalisaatiohanke/tieverkon-kunnonhallinta/velho-allianssi), for the [Finnish Transport Infrastructure Agency](https://vayla.fi/)) we ended up creating our own, custom centralized schema management solution.
 This was due to a few reasons:

 - Our project has to produce a long-lived system, and our architectural solution to that was a "midi-service" (i.e. less granular than micro, but definitely not a monolith) approach.
 So we would have a moderately large amount of independent services, each with their own responsibility of data storage etc.
 - To allow for a [ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) -type evolution path for the entire system, our internal architecture would explicitly and consistently support a polyglot implementation.
 This means every service chooses its own tech stack, and disallows the use of any integration technologies specific to any single language or platform.
-To keep us honest we dogfood, i.e. consume internally the same protocols and APIs we provide externally.
+To keep us honest we [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food), i.e. consume internally the same protocols and APIs we provide externally.
 - The number of data types our system needs to manage is around 100, of varying complexity, each with their own properties, quirks etc.
 - The above made the need for a CSM evident early on.
 - The existing options did not feel suitable.
 Granted, we didn't do any really comprehensive research.
-So sue us.
+So sue me.

 ## Our stack